-Earth fill batters are generally constructed at 1:1 slopes and steeper over culverts.
-Machine benching of fill batters is not required and the cost of protecting fill batters does not exceed AUD 15.50 per linear meter, which is equivalent to AUD 18.20 per square meter
+Vetiver contour hedges: Earth fill batters are generally constructed at 1:1 slopes and steeper over culverts.
+Machine benching of fill batters is not required and the cost of protecting fill batters does not exceed AUD 15.50 per linear metre, which is equivalent to AUD18.20/m2.